fschuindt/firebase_id_token/README.md

 #### Downloading in Rails

-If you are using Rails it's preferred that you download the certificates both in initializers and in a cron background job, you can use [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html) to handle background processes.
+If you are using Rails it's preferred that you download certificates in a background job, you can use [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html) in this case.

 ```ruby
 class RequestCertificatesJob < ApplicationJob
   queue_as :default